nift-sdks/nift-flow-sdk-docs/docs/sdk/web.md

   - Mobile: Nearly full-screen with responsive padding
   - Complete Nift redemption experience embedded
   - Maintains same footer and close button

+### Skip Offer Mode
+When `skipOffer: true` is set during initialization:
+- The offer screen is bypassed entirely
+- A brief loading spinner is shown while transitioning
+- Users go directly to the gift selection flow (iframe)
+- Useful when you want to present the offer in your own custom UI
+- All other modal behaviors remain the same (close button, callbacks, etc.)

 ### Theme Customization
 The modal supports theme customization: